ArchipelagoMW/Archipelago/docs/world api.md

     return enemy in state.defeatable_enemies
 ```

-This can help quite significantly because it is possible for 0 local access rules to be called between two calls to
+This can help significantly because it is possible for 0 local access rules to be called between two calls to
 `collect`, so recalculating on every `collect` is very slow.

 Only use LogicMixin if necessary.
 There are often other ways to achieve what it does, like making clever use of